VRLabs/VRChat-Avatars-3.0/README.md

 >
 > Drag the Marker.cs script onto your avatar.
 You can customize settings for installing the marker.
 Some settings have tooltips for explanation.
 >
 > After generating the marker, the ink and eraser emit from MarkerTarget.
-Adjust the MarkerTarget transform if needed.
 >
-> For the index finger setup, position MarkerTarget on the tip of your avatar's index finger.
->
-> For the handheld marker setup, enter playmode with the emulator and enable T-Pose Calibration.
-Enable the marker.
-Position, rotate, and scale MarkerTarget to fit your avatar's hand.
+> Adjust the MarkerTarget transform by entering playmode with the emulator and enabling T-Pose Calibration.
+Enable the marker via its submenu.
+Position, rotate, and scale MarkerTarget such that the ink size and eraser size are to your liking.
 When finished, copy MarkerTarget's transform component to paste its values outside of playmode.
 >
 > Click "Finish Setup" to finalize your marker and remove the script from your avatar.